Pankrat/wreckfest-results-ocr/README.md

 ## Known issues

-* Highlighted rows confuse the text extraction
+* Highlighted rows confuse the text extraction and might be missing from the output
 * Tested with 1920x1080 and 3440x1440.
 Other resolutions or aspect ratios might not work yet.